aoi-yuito/wakalaka-rs/README.md

 All Rust users are invited to contribute to this project.
 You can suggest improvements, report issues, or submit changes directly.

-If you find this project helpful, feel free to give it a ⭐.
+If you find this project useful, or meaningful, feel free to give it a ⭐.
 This helps me understand how popular the project is and encourages me to continue improving it.

 While there's no set way to contribute to this project, please do follow the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 As I'm more familiar with Java, my Rust code may not be perfect.
 I welcome any corrections or suggestions.